How To Feed A Loon

 And as you might expect, they originated near Brussels centuries ago.
 Learn more about that here.

-To trim them, simply peel away any loose leaves, then trim off the end, and then slice them in half, lengthwise.
+To trim them, simply peel away any loose leaves, then trim off the ends, and then slice them in half, lengthwise.

-EXPERT TIP: We love to hold on to the loose leaves and either give them a quick fry in some oil or in an air fryer or roast them in the oven They transform in delicious sprouts chips with just coating of olive oil and a light sprinkling of salt.
+EXPERT TIP: We love to hold on to the loose leaves and either give them a quick fry in some oil or in an air fryer or roast them in the oven.
+They transform into delicious sprout chips with just a coating of olive oil and a light sprinkling of salt.
 They are wonderful on their own or added to salads.
 They’re also great tossed with the Maple-Roasted Brussels Sprouts!

 Two hands pulling away loose leaves from a Brussels sprout on a wooden cutting board.